skip to content

 Postgraduate Study

-The inspiring people were critical to my PhD journey.
-So also was the wider support system of many world-leading faculties and research centres at Cambridge.
-They not only offered incredible online and offline resources for my historical study, but also endless opportunities to grow, learn and meet new challenges: language courses, social programmes, teaching, research days, conferences and more.
-I particularly enjoyed teaching undergraduates and the way it pushed me to find my voice and articulate the key issues in my research.
+The inspiring people were critical to my PhD journey, as was the wider support system of many world-leading faculties and research centres at Cambridge.
+They offered not only incredible online and offline resources for my historical study but also endless opportunities to grow, learn, and meet new challenges: language courses, social programmes, teaching, research days, conferences, and more.
+I particularly enjoyed teaching undergraduates and how it pushed me to find my voice and articulate the key issues in my research.

 William Ryle-Hodges (May 2022)

-I started my PhD in modern Chinese history (supported by an Arts and Humanities Research Council doctoral scholarship) at the Faculty of Asian and Middle Eastern Studies (FAMES) in 2012 after having read Chinese as an undergraduate here before.
-Making the transition from being an undergraduate to becoming a PhD student was somewhat daunting at first.
-While I enjoyed the new freedom to follow my interests and delve into my research on foreign banking in late 19th and early 20th century China, in the beginning I was at times not sure how to actually do a PhD.
-Fortunately, both the guidance of my supervisor and advisor and the courses at the University’s Researcher Development Programme quickly helped me develop a clear research plan and structure my studies in terms of what classes to attend and audit, what seminars to attend and how to prepare my first-year progress reports.
-The DEAS Postgraduate Seminar gave me the opportunity to start presenting my work in a friendly environment and to meet other graduate students in the faculty.
+I started my PhD in modern Chinese history (supported by an Arts and Humanities Research Council doctoral scholarship) at the Faculty of Asian and Middle Eastern Studies (FAMES) in 2012 after reading Chinese as an undergraduate here.
+Transitioning from being an undergraduate to becoming a PhD student was somewhat daunting at first.
+While I enjoyed the new freedom to follow my interests and delve into my research on foreign banking in late 19th and early 20th century China, I was sometimes unsure how to actually do a PhD.
+Fortunately, the guidance of my supervisor and advisor and the courses at the University’s Researcher Development Programme quickly helped me develop a clear research plan and structure my studies in terms of what classes to attend and audit, what seminars to attend and how to prepare my first-year progress reports.
+The DEAS Postgraduate Seminar allowed me to start presenting my work in a friendly environment and to meet other graduate students in the Faculty.
 Starting from the first year of my PhD, funding from the Faculty and my College also enabled me to spend several Easter and summer breaks collecting archival materials in British and German archives.

 Christopher Tso (September 2020)

-Additional funding for fieldwork from the Rothschild Hanadiv (Europe) Foundation allowed me to travel to Paris, Jerusalem, New York and London for archival research, and Princeton, Helsinki and Strasbourg to present at conferences.
+Additional funding for fieldwork from the Rothschild Hanadiv (Europe) Foundation allowed me to travel to Paris, Jerusalem, New York, and London for archival research and to Princeton, Helsinki, and Strasbourg to present at conferences.

 In the final stages of my PhD, the University’s Careers Service provided much-needed assistance in the form of CV advice and mock interviews, as well as being a great online resource.

-While support and guidance were always on hand, I experienced a great degree of freedom during my PhD, which helped to improve my time-management and project-management skills, and generally gain confidence as an independent researcher.
+While support and guidance were always available, I experienced a great degree of freedom during my PhD, which helped me improve my time and project management skills and generally gain confidence as an independent researcher.

 Magdalen Connolly (September 2018)